10 Simple Ways to Improve Your Blog or Website Today

 4. Make Your Site Mobile Friendly

 Mobile is the biggest trend we have seen in years.
-Just consider that the first smartphone was introduced in 2007 (the first iPhone) and eight years later we already have more mobile than desktop Internet users!
+Just consider that the first smartphone was introduced in 2007 (the first iPhone) and 15 years later we already have more mobile than desktop Internet users!
 Google already made clear that it’s essential to make your site mobile friendly if you want to get good search rankings, so make sure you are doing just that!
 Luckily you can use a tool offered by Google itself to make sure your site respects the necessary criteria.

 5. Make Your Site Load Faster